setareA/ezshop/Deliverables/GUIPrototype.md

 # Scenario 1.4

 - If a product is not readable, the customer can enter manually the number of the product.<br>
-- To access the view that allows you to enter the number, the cashier has to clicked in the plus in their main page .<br>
+- To access the view that allows you to enter the number, the cashier has to click in the plus in their main page .<br>

 ![](Images/GUI/Cashier_main.png)

 ![](Images/GUI/Product_Number.png)

 ### Use case 2, UC2

 Handle sale transaction between supplier and stationery shop

 # Scenario 2.1